 • Minimum of (15) fifteen additional credits or five courses at 6000 level or above within Comparative Studies

-• (9) Nine hours or three courses in Comparative Studies 8998: Candidacy Examination (one full semester)
+• (8) Eight hours in Comparative Studies 8998: Candidacy Examination (one full semester)

-• Approximately (4) credit hours of Comparative Studies 8997: Dissertation Writing Workshop (one credit per semester)
+• Approximately (8) eight credit hours of Comparative Studies 8990: Dissertation Writing Workshop (2 hours per semester)

-• Approximately (9) nine credit hours or four semesters of Comparative Studies 8999 Dissertation
+• Approximately (4) four credit hours or four semesters of Comparative Studies 8999 Dissertation Research (1 credit hour per semester for four semesters)

 (Cross-listed courses may count in any department cross-listing the course, regardless of where the student is enrolled.)